muratkeremozcan/pact-js-example-react-consumer/README.md

 npm run record:provider:bidirectional:deployment --env=dev # we still have to record the provider deployment
 ```

-On the provider side, the generation of the OpenAPI spec happens automatically with every PR and gets committed to the repo if there are any changes in the spec file.
+On the provider side, the generation of the OpenAPI spec happens automatically with every PR and gets committed to the repo, if there are any changes in the spec file.

-All non-pact-bi-directional related testing happens in PRs (including schema testing), so we are 100% confident of the commit quality.
+All non-pact-bi-directional related testing happens in PRs (including schema testing during api e2e), so we are 100% confident of the commit quality.

 The merge to main happens on a passing PR.

-Finally, on main. we have `contract-publish-openapi.yml` , which publishes the OpenAPI spec to Pact broker with `npm run publish:pact-openapi` and records the bi-directional provider deployment with `npm run npm run record:provider:bidirectional:deployment --env=dev`.
+Finally, on main. we have `contract-publish-openapi.yml` , which publishes the OpenAPI spec to Pact broker with `npm run publish:pact-openapi` and records the bi-directional provider deployment with `npm run record:provider:bidirectional:deployment --env=dev`.

 ### Bi-directional contract testing details